draios/sysdig-kube-watcher/README.md

 # pip install -r requirements.txt
 ```

 Use environment variables for the same settings described in the previous section when starting the script.
+In addition, the env variable `KUBE_URL` must be set to the URL for accessing your Kubernetes API server.
+When running manually, Kubewatcher currently supports only [direct access over HTTP](http://kubernetes.io/docs/user-guide/accessing-the-cluster/#directly-accessing-the-rest-api).

 ```
 SDC_ADMIN_TOKEN="abcdef01-2345-6789-abcd-ef0123456789" \